brunodupim08/Kraken-Parallel/README.md

     -m|--max-parallel)      Limit parallel.
                             Limits the maximum number of commands in the background.
-                            By default the limit is 20 commands.
+                            By default the limit is 50 commands.
                             If the value is 0, it will be illimited and can lock your system if you have a very large list of commands.

-    -v|--verbose)           Verbose mode.
+    -v|--verbose)           Verbose run_mode.

     --force-y)              Kraken-Parallel will force -y at the end of all commands to have no confirmation prompts.